 Orzo can be cooked following the standard cooking method for all pasta: Bring salted water to a boil, add the uncooked orzo, and simmer for 8 to 10 minutes (or until it reaches al dente doneness).
 Drain the liquid, add butter or olive oil, and fluff and serve.
 Alternatively, orzo can be prepared in the same way as rice.
 This means the pasta is combined with cold water in a saucepan and brought to a boil.
 The heat is then lowered, the pot is covered, and the mixture is simmered until all the cooking liquid is absorbed.

-The Pilaf Method: The pilaf method is a combination of the boiled rice method and the risotto method.
-First we sauté the orzo in a bit of olive oil (or bacon fat!) along with some chopped onion, then we add hot stock, cover the pot with a tight-fitting lid and then transfer the whole thing to a 350 F oven, where it will cook for about 20 minutes, or until all the liquid is absorbed.
+The pilaf method combines the technique of boiling rice with making risotto.
+First, the orzo is sauteed in a bit of olive oil (or bacon fat) along with some chopped onion; then hot stock is added and the pot is covered.
+It is transferred to a 350 F oven where it cooks for about 20 minutes or until all the liquid is absorbed.

 Although risotto is traditionally made with a starchy, short-grain type of rice like arborio, it can also be prepared with orzo (in some cooking circles, it is called "orzotto").
 The risotto method coaxes out the starches in the orzo, making it creamy and velvety.
 Orzo is also a terrific pasta to include in casseroles and other baked dishes.
 Most of the time the pasta needs to be boiled (for a shorter cooking time than instructed on the package) before being baked, but there some recipes like Greek beef stew with orzo that call for uncooked orzo as it cooks through in the oven in the cooking liquid with the other ingredients.